 If you can’t use an electrical dehydrator, there’s always the original solar method.

 Collapsible solar dehydrators are available through Amazon or most outdoor stores.
-They come with multiple racks, a hook to hang outdoors, and protective netting to keep critters and insects away.
+They have multiple racks, a hook to hang outdoors, and protective netting to keep critters and insects away.

 The netting is designed to allow maximum airflow across your produce.
-So be sure to hang it in an area with lots of direct sunlight and a slight breeze.
+So be sure to hang it in an area with direct sunlight and a slight breeze.

 The key to drying out your food successfully is to slice your meat or produce into thin, uniform strips before placing them on the trays.

 Herbs, spices, and greens are already thin enough.
 Just lay them out without slicing.
-And remember to leave a bit of space between pieces on the trays so the food doesn’t overlap and trap moisture.
+Remember to leave a bit of space between pieces on the trays so the food doesn’t overlap and trap moisture.

 There are so many options for preserving your harvest every autumn.
-These methods have been around for centuries.
+Many of these methods have been around for centuries.
 They're easy to learn and start right away.

 You Might Also Like...